-I am a physicist working at the "Service de Physique de l'Etat Condensé", CEA Saclay, France.
-I study the energetics of natural flows using the tools of nonlinear physics and experimental fluid mechanics.
-I often participate to the Geophysical Fluid Dynamics summer program of the Woods Hole Oceanographic Institution.
+I am a physicist working at the "Service de Physique de l'Etat Condensé", CEA Saclay, Université Paris-Saclay, France.
+I study the energetics and transport properties of natural flows using the tools of nonlinear physics and experimental fluid mechanics.
+I often participate in the Geophysical Fluid Dynamics summer program of the Woods Hole Oceanographic Institution.
+I am a member of the Climate Modelling Alliance (CLIMA).

 11/2017: Our work on the turbulent saturation of the dynamo effect soon to appear in Physical Review Letters.